The QATSPY Golfer’s Sports Page: Golf Swing Tips

 The ESPY APP addresses a major obstacle that many golfers have to learn to overcome, especially if they are amateurs.
 This is not being able to play golf on a regular basis.
 Due to severe weather, scheduling issues, and responsibilities during the course of the year.
 Like what occurred to me first part of 2017, I was unable to get out to the golf course, like I’m accustomed to.

 Then when you are able to go to the course after a long time off, you’re hesitant in getting back into the swing of things, because of the rust buildup on your golf game.
 The ESPY APP allows the golfer to maintain their muscle memory, even during winter months, or the off season.
-This is like having a can of WD-40 for your golf game.
-One of the biggest benefits of the ESPY APP is that it allows the golfer to maintain their muscle memory and mental confidence in their golf game.
+This is like having a can of WD-40 for your golf game to prevent rust.
+One of the biggest benefits of the ESPY APP is that it allows the golfer to maintain their muscle memory and mental confidence in their golf game or their JOC Joint Orientation Concept.

 During the latter stages of my outline for my book, I had the sincere pleasure of interviewing a Vietnam P.O.W. in Hattiesburg, Mississippi.
 While I was leaving the Hattiesburg Country Club, I noticed a gentleman setting up a table for the Vietnam Vets benefit for the upcoming weekend.
 I was mainly just going to make a contribution to his Vets association.
 But it turned out to be one of the most amazing interviews I have ever conducted.
 The P.O.W. that I interviewed was Colonel George Robert Hall.